 When drawing his map on Great Circle Mapper, I can see that the total distance flown was 34,343 miles, within the 35,000-mile limit:

 How to research and book a Qantas oneworld Classic Flight Reward

 Like other award redemptions, seats are subject to availability and there is a decent chance you would not be able to fly on the date you desire, so you need to be flexible on dates and routes (as always when using points to travel).

-To kick things off, you can use the qantas.com search engine to find most award availability, with the British Airways search engine providing results for partners like Japan Airlines and Malaysia Airlines, which do not show up on the Qantas website.
+To kick things off, you can use the qantas.com search engine to find most award availability, with the British Airways search engine providing results for Japan Airlines, which does not show up on the Qantas website.

 You can read more about searching for award space on Qantas partners here.

 Once you are ready to book, the simplest way to find reward seats for a RTW itinerary is to search one flight at a time.
 It can be time-consuming, so have a notepad handy to write down the: